Music Hub Documentation

 Today, the public product is:

-- a Mac desktop hub for your local library
+- Desktop hubs for your local library

 - Wi-Fi and remote playback from the same hub

-- public share pages for tracks, albums, artists, and playlists
+- Public share pages for tracks, albums, artists, and playlists

 What Music Hub Does